 While compliance can be measured easily, organizational health cannot.
 Sure, compliance has qualitative measures in addition to quantitative measures, but organizational health is 100% qualitative.
-Certain biases normally raise barriers to how effective organizational health is perceived to business leaders.
+Certain biases normally raise barriers to how effective organizational health is perceived by business leaders.
 Some think health is too simple compared to other business acumen such as strategy.
 Others enjoy the hustle of work.
-They work so effectively in crisis-mode, they neglect to look at employee behaviors.
+They work so effectively in crisis mode, they neglect to look at employee behaviors.

 Many leaders in behavioral health know that they must pay attention to compliance.
-It is one of the highest regulated industries.
+It is one of the highest-regulated industries.
 Risk must be managed.
 Standards of care must be met and set high.
 More importantly, lives are at stake in the provision of behavioral health treatment services.
 Running an effective corporate compliance program is necessary.
 If it is done well, it is smart.
-But I argue that health outweighs smart any day.
+But I argue that health outweighs smartness any day.
 Healthy organizations attract and promote smart people.
-In fact, these organizations get smarter faster over time.
+In fact, these organizations get smarter and faster over time.